andrewchambers/cc/README.md

 go test cc/cpp
 etc...

-Using the builtin tools allow the standard Go code coverage, and benchmarking to work uniformly, which is extremely useful and high quality.
+Using the builtin tools allow the standard Go code coverage, and benchmarking to work uniformly, which is extremely useful.

 Dev environment: